raydenlim/tp/docs/team/ldinghan.md

     * Designed the class diagram for `Session`.
     * Designed the sequence diagram for `TakeAttendanceCommand`.
     * Designed the activity diagram for `CreateSessionCommand`.
+    * Added the use cases for sessions.
+    * Enhanced the user stories.

 * Some examples of UML diagrams:
   * Class diagram: ![Session Class Diagram](../images/SessionClassUML.png)